Query API

 Response headers

-Every response includes headers you can use for debugging and rate limit monitoring:
+Responses carry headers for debugging and rate limit monitoring:

 Making requests